Admin

 If a decision is made by the area administrator to verify the Level IV and the consequence is an alternative placement, Section 1006.08, Florida Statutes, will be invoked and the student will be administratively placed at the alternative school within Orange County.
 It is important to note, once the student is withdrawn from their home school the only OCPS school the student may attend is the school designated by the area administrator at the DTM, however, the parent/guardian may instead elect to enroll their child in home school, or Florida Virtual School, private school, or another county, if permissible.

 Step 10: If the decision is made by the area administrator to verify the Level IV and the parent/guardian believes the student is entitled to further procedural safeguards or would like to dispute documentary evidence upon which the proposed expulsion is based, the parent/guardian may request an administrative hearing by providing notice of such request to the applicable area administrator or designee.
 Failure of the parent/guardian to request an administrative hearing from the applicable area administrator or his/her designee within fourteen (14) days after the Discipline Team meeting shall be deemed a waiver of any challenge to the procedures utilized by the Discipline Team in making its decision.
 Administrative hearings shall be granted or denied within fifteen (15) days from the time they are requested unless an extension is agreed upon in writing.
-The area administrator and the principal or designee may attend the administrative hearing.
+The area administrator and the principal/designee may attend the administrative hearing.
 The parent/guardian shall notify the applicable area administrator of all parties attending the administrative hearing on behalf of the student no later than three (3) school days prior to the administrative hearing.
 If the parent/guardian retains legal counsel the Office of Legal Services must be notified prior to the Administrative Hearing at (407) 317-3411.

 If the student is recommended for a full exclusion without educational services, the administrative hearing will be governed by the provisions in Sections 120.569 and 120.57(2), Florida Statutes.